KillahPotatoes/KP-Liberation/README.md

 * Fixed: Logistic dialog don't update when buy or sell a truck
 * Fixed: Error in serverlog concerning loading control CaptureFrames BLUFOR and OPFOR
 * Fixed: Boat recycle caused a script error
+* Fixed: Exploit of build menu if ui was set to show global ressources

 ### 0.95
 * Added: New resource system